 Sarpino’s Pizzeria updates its menus quite often, so make sure to eat your favorite pizza while it’s on the menu because it might not always be there.
 There are many menu choices and different options at each location.
 Check out the nearest store to your location and their menu selections.

 These pies are crafted with care and quality and are known to have speedy delivery times.
 Who doesn’t love a pizza that’s well-crafted and served while it’s hot out of the oven?

 17. Red’s Savoy

 Red’s Savoy is a classic household name for pizza in Minnesota.
-Serving up classic pies on a thin, crispy crust, there is no way you can go wrong.
-Ask your parents about Red’s Savoy, they’ve been around since 1965.
+Serving up classic pies on a thin, crispy, thin-crust pizza, there is no way you can go wrong.
+Ask your parents about Red’s Savoy.
+They’ve been around since 1965.

 Of course, there are classic choices such as a veggie, or bacon cheeseburger pizza.
 The fun options include Hawaiian and a pizza named after local radio personality Tom Barnard.

-Building your own pie is always an option as well!
+Building your pie is always an option as well!

 18. Pino’s Pizza and Pasta

 Serving a similar style across town, Pino’s Pizza and Pasta is both similar and different to his brother’s establishment.
-These delicious creations are baked to perfection with the same love and care as Nino’s.
-The brother’s passion for pizza really shows in their work.
+These delicious creations are baked perfectly with the same love and care as Nino’s.
+The brother’s passion for pizza shows in their work.

 Reference this list to help fill your cravings.
 Enjoy every bite of the warm, crunchy, cheesy, saucy, melty, meaty pizza you choose.
-It doesn’t matter where, because the options for the best pizza in Minnesota are truly endless!
+It doesn’t matter where because the options for Minnesota’s best pizza are endless!